-On March 12, voters in the Lake Pend Oreille School District are being asked to approve a Supplemental Instructional Levy that is critically important to the operations of our schools.
+On November 5, 2019, residents of the Lake Pend Oreille School District are being asked to approve a ballot measure to continue the current maintenance and operations levy into future years.

 This is NOT a proposal for a new levy.
 Rather, it will stabilize funding for our schools by continuing the levy that voters approved last March, without requiring additional votes in the future.
 Here are the facts about the continuing levy:

 - Currently, the school district must stage a vote every two years to ask voters to approve a “supplemental” levy for instruction, maintenance and operations.
 This levy is no longer supplemental; it now constitutes about a third of the district’s budget.
 Should it ever fail, the district would require drastic cuts.

 - Voters in the Lake Pend Oreille School District have passed a levy every other year for 20 years – consistently recognizing the crucial importance of the levy to provide a good education for our children.

 - The ballot measure before voters this November 5 is asking them to continue the current levy approved in March for an “indefinite term,” meaning the levy will no longer require a recurring vote every two years.

 - But this is no “blank check” for the district.
 Should the district ever want to increase the levy, that increase would once again go before the voters for approval.